immersiveuk/Spelling-Superheros/Assets/Immersive Unity SDK/README.md

     + The index of the touch.

     In order to listen to one of these events you need a method which takes all of the arguments described above.
 You at a method, New_Method, to listen for an event by calling AbstractImmersiveCamera.WallTouchedEvent.AddListener().

-## Weather Effects
-Weather effects can be added to the screen, for example rain or frost.
-These are based on the Asset Store toolkit *RainDropEffect2*.
-In order to add a weather effect to scene, add the Weather Effect component to the camera in that scene.
-The component allows you to provide an Effect Prefab.
-A library of these can be found in the folder Immersive Camera > Weather Effects.
-Further effects can be constructed using the *RainDropEffect2* toolkit.
-You may also provide reference to a game object with an AudioSource attached.
-If this is the case the audio source will be turned on and off when the weather effect is turned on or off.
-Finally there is a public variable EffectOnOff which can be used to enable of disable the effect.

-## Version History

-### 1.0.0 (Beta 2)
-+ AbstractImmersiveCamera now has two public variables: worldInteractionOn and canvasInteractionOn.
-These allow you to manually turn off interaction to either world objects or canvas objects.
-+ DisableWorldInteractionWhileActive can be used to turn off world interaction while using something such as an Intro Sequence.

-### 1.0.0 (Beta 4)
-+ Fixed bugs in FloorFootprintSystem
-+ Added optional Media mask to split hotspot.